abpframework/abp/docs/en/tutorials/book-store/part-01.md

 ### Add Sample Seed Data

 > It's good to have some initial data in the database before running the application.
-This section introduces the [Data Seeding](../../framework/infrastructure/data-seeding.md) system of the ABP framework.
-You can skip this section if you don't want to create the data seeding, but it is suggested to follow along and learn this useful ABP Framework feature.
+This section introduces the [Data Seeding](../../framework/infrastructure/data-seeding.md) system of the ABP.
+You can skip this section if you don't want to create the data seeding, but it is suggested to follow along and learn this useful ABP feature.

 Create a class that implements the `IDataSeedContributor` interface in the `*.Domain` project by copying the following code: